HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.util.Map`

-Nested structures are supported.
+Nested structures (lists and maps) are supported.

 `Map` implementations must use `String` values for keys. `List` and `Map` types are not required to support random access; iterability is sufficient.
-Iterator-only, or "forward-scrolling", implementations can simply throw `UnsupportedOperationException` from collection accessor methods.
+Iterator-only, or "forward-scrolling", implementations can simply implement the `iterator()` method and throw `UnsupportedOperationException` from collection accessor methods.

 ### Auto-Closeable Types
 `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.